Madí language: Dialects

 These three dialects share 95% of their vocabulary, and their grammars are nearly identical.
 Dixon characterizes Jarawara and Banawá as somewhat closer to each other than either is to Jamamadí, analogous to the standard British, Australian and American varieties of English.
 The three tribes have relatively little long-term interaction with one another; close personal relations, social events, and marriages generally occur only within a given tribe.
 As a result, there is no particular prestige dialect of Madí, and in fact all the native terms for other dialects described above are slightly derogatory.

 Of the three Madí dialects, Jarawara is the most thoroughly documented; as such, this article will refer to Jarawara unless otherwise indicated.

-Phonology and orthography
+Phonology

 Madí has a relatively small phonemic inventory, distinguishing four vowel qualities and twelve consonants.